 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The key is to understand the differences between an intolerance and an allergy.
+The key is understanding the differences between an intolerance and an allergy.
 That way, you’re better prepared to handle them.

 “While symptoms of allergy and intolerance may appear similar, one clear difference is how they affect your body,” says Dr. Aronica.
 “An allergy is mediated by your immune system and can affect multiple organs.
 However isolated digestive issues usually point to a food intolerance, not an allergy.”

 You may hear people say a certain food “doesn’t agree” with them.
 Perhaps they say milk or dairy products give them gas, so they avoid dairy altogether.
 So what does that mean?
 What types of things show up as an intolerance for some people?
 Dr. Aronica lists these common culprits: